Colin Campbell (murderer): Reaction to second conviction

 The judge made it clear to Campbell in his sentencing for Woolterton's murder that he would not get away this time with the defence that his epilepsy had caused him to murder.
 He also said that his conviction for Sainsbury's 1984 murder should not have been downgraded to manslaughter on the grounds of diminished responsibility in 1999, saying:

 After Campbell's conviction for Woolterton's murder, detectives on the case said that it was lucky that Campbell had been caught after the Sainsbury murder, and that it had stopped a potential serial killer (a phrase usually used to describe a repeat killer who has killed at least three victims).
 They said it was likely he would have gone on to kill more victims.

 The conviction for the Woolterton murder was noted in the media for the 32-year-gap between the murder and the killer being identified.
 It was also celebrated for being another successful case of DNA finally solving an infamous cold case, following the recent solving of the murder of Yolande Waddington in 1966 using DNA.

 Imprisonment

 As of 2015, Campbell was imprisoned at HM Prison Woodhill.
 In that year he wrote a letter to national prisoners newspaper Inside Time complaining that he was not allowed to buy his bedding from Argos because the prison authorities told him it was a fire risk.
-Double murderer Campbell complained: "instead of constantly lying to us perhaps they should try setting an honest example for a change".
+Campbell complained: "instead of constantly lying to us perhaps they should try setting an honest example for a change".